softmagnet/tp/docs/DeveloperGuide.md

 ### Observer Pattern

-The Observer Pattern was facilitated by the `CommandObserver` who represents the `Observer`, who observes the abstract `Command` class.
+The Observer Pattern is facilitated by the `CommandObserver` who represents the `Observer`.
+It observes the abstract `Command` class.

 #### Implementation